Airgap Portal

 Outcome

-I was able to quickly get designs done and receive feedback since the engineers I was working with were in the same area of the Honeywell office as me.
+I was able to quickly receive receive feedback since I was working directly with Honeywell engineers.
 I organized the designs into the respected pages and compiled all the MUI components I used for them to easily access in Figma.

-The engineers have received great feedback from their stakeholders, and more teams want to use the Airgap Portal to deploy new versions and configurations to their customers in the future.
+More engineering teams want to use the Airgap Portal to deploy new versions and configurations to their customers.

 Lessons learned